wisniewskikr/chrisblog-it-cloud/kubernetes/springcloud-network-kubernetes/README.md

 ##### Flow
 The following flow takes place in this project:
-1. User via any REST Client (for instance Postman) sends request to Service HellWorld Display for content.
+1. User via browser sends request to Service HellWorld Display for content.
 This request is not sent directly but through Service Gateway.
 1. Service Gateway takes location of all services in system from Service Discovery.
 1. Service HelloWorld Display sends request for content to Service HelloWorld Storage.
 In this example system there are two instances of Storage.
 In such situation Service Gateway performs load balancing - first request is sent to Service HelloWorld Storage 1, second to Service HelloWorld Storage 2, third again to Service HelloWorld Storage 1 etc.
 1. Service HelloWorld Storage connects with Service Config for text of message.
 This text is taken from Github project
 1. Service HelloWorld Storage sends response to Service HelloWorld Display
-1. Service HelloWorld Display sends response to User via REST Client.
+1. Service HelloWorld Display sends response to User via browser.
 This response contains message, port of Display and port of instance of Storage.
 After every request this port is changed because of Service Gateway and load balancing

 ##### Launch